 The big debate is what to do next.
 Should one undergo a surgical evacuation or wait for nature to take its course.
 We as gynaecologist’s more often than not opt for the surgical emptying of the uterus.
 The operation is relatively safe (although complication may occur) and it finalizes the event so one can move on.
 The other advantage is that there is much less risk of infection.

-Afterwards your doctor would probably want to see you.
+Afterward, your doctor would probably want to see you.
 I call it a “debriefing” where we discuss the operation, the outcome, possible causes and most importantly what about the next time.

 My plan that I propose and very often do is as follows:

 - One can try again whenever.
 There is very little evidence to show that waiting is of any benefit at all.
-In fact recent evidence shows the sooner the better.
+In fact, recent evidence shows the sooner the better.

 - Once the pregnancy is suspected an early HCG (pregnancy hormone) blood test should be done.